Uiop3385/RobloxFontReplacer/README.md

 If an error occurs, you should be notified by a notification.
 Make sure to follow the instructions it gives you.
 You can try and troubleshoot yourself, just try again and make sure you selected the proper folder/font path.

-# Backups :
-Starting from update 1.2, you are now able to save and restore to backups.

-All the information you need is provided via info boxes, so please read them through if you need help.

-To find your contents folder to restore, follow the same steps as the ones you would to select your contents folder normally.

-Backups take approximately 3-10 seconds to save depending on your computer's performances, so please remain patient during the operation.
-There will only be an error if the program displays an error, so if no error message appears, continue waiting.

 # Developement :

 Everything is explained inside of main.py with comments.
 The program uses the following imports : tkinter for the UI, and a combination of os and shutil for the font replacement.